What it would be like

 If you are familiar with the different keys of the keyboard, feel free to play in whatever key you'd like to play in.

-If you're not familiar with the different keys, stick to the white notes for this little exercise.
+If you're not familiar with the different keys, stick to the white notes for this exercise.

-Pay attention to your surroundings and to what you're feeling in your body and just try to play some things that feel true for you and that feel like an authentic expression of how you're feeling right now.
+Pay attention to your surroundings and to what you're feeling in your body and play simple sounds that feel "true"... that feel like an authentic expression of what's true for you right now.

 If not, notice that feeling of dissatisfaction for a moment.

 What does that part of you want?
 More energy?
 Different tempo?
 Different melody?
 Ask for specifics.